GraphBench: Next-generation graph learning benchmarking: Experimental setup

-\subsection{Baseline architectures}
+\subsection{Baseline Architectures}

 In the following, we provide implementation details on the baselines used for the datasets in \gb{}.
-For dataset-specific design choices, we provide detailed information in \Cref{appendix:datasetsarchchoices}. \paragraph{Graph transformer architecture} As described in \Cref{Section:ExpSetup} we use an encoder-processor-decoder baseline across tasks.
-In this case, we consider a GT as the processor architecture following the implementation outlined in \citet{Spe+2025}.
-For most tasks, we use node-level tokenization, treating each graph node as a single token input to the GT.
+For dataset-specific design choices, we provide detailed information in \Cref{appendix:datasetsarchchoices}.

+\paragraph{Graph transformer architecture} As described in \Cref{Section:ExpSetup} we use an encoder-processor-decoder baseline across tasks.
+In this case, we consider a graph transformer as the processor architecture following the implementation outlined in \citet{Spe+2025} and \citet{stoll2025generalizable}.
+For most tasks, we use node-level tokenization, where each graph node is treated as a single token input to the graph transformer.
 However, for edge-level tasks, we use the transformation outlined for algorithmic reasoning tasks, allowing edge-level tokens to be used without changes to the processor architecture.
-Additionally, absolute PEs, such as RWSE or LPE, are added to the node embeddings before the first GT layer.
-Then, the GT layer computes full multi-head scaled-dot-product attention, adding an attention bias $\vec{B}$ to the unnormalized attention matrix and applying softmax.
+Additionally, absolute PEs, such as RWSE or LPE, are added to the node embeddings before the first graph transformer layer.
+Then, the graph transformer layer computes full multi-head scaled-dot-product attention, adding an attention bias $\vec{B}$ to the unnormalized attention matrix and applying softmax to it.
 Let $\vec{Q}, \vec{K}, \vec{V} \in \mathbb{R}^{L \times d}$ and $\vec{B} \in \mathbb{R}^{L \times L}$ with $L$ denoting the number of tokens and $d$ the embedding dimension.
-Then, attention and a GT layer take the form
+Then attention and a graph transformer layer take the form

 where $\vec{W}_Q, \vec{W}_K, \vec{W}_V \in \mathbb{R}^{d \times d}$ are learnable weight matrices and $\mathsf{MLP}$ denotes a two layer-MLP.
 In practice, we compute attention over multiple heads, allowing for different attention biases to be added to the attention matrix.
 With $\phi$ given by the multihead attention computation, a processor layer is provided by \Cref{eq:processor_eq}.
-In the processor, multiple layers are stacked, allowing the pipeline shown in \Cref{Section:ExpSetup}.
+In the processor, multiple layers are stacked, enabling the pipeline shown in \Cref{Section:ExpSetup}.

-\paragraph{GIN architecture} Throughout this work, we use a GINE-based graph neural network baseline as the processor in the framework outlined in \Cref{Section:ExpSetup}.
+\paragraph{GINE architecture}~ Throughout this work, we use a GINE-based GNN baseline as the processor within the framework outlined in \Cref{Section:ExpSetup}.
 Following, \citet{HuStrategiesPretraining} the GINE layer updates the node representations $h_v^{(t)}$ at iteration $t$ as follows: